iArcanic/iss-cw/docs/report/iss-report.md

     return plaintext.decode("utf-8")
 ```

-Similar to the `role_check_decorator`, this wrapper function takes in a function as a parameter.
+This wrapper function takes in a function as a parameter.
 The inner function additionally accepts the record owner's ID as well as the `data`, which is the cipher text in this case.

 ```python
 def rsa_decrypt_data_decorator(func):
     def wrapper(owner_id, data, *args, **kwargs):
 ```

-All the data from the RSA key JSON database (or RSA HSM) is looped through to find the correct record based on the `user_id`.
+All the data from the RSA HSM is looped through to find the correct record based on the `user_id`.
 From this record, the PEM format of the RSA private key is obtained.

 ```python
 rsa_hsm_data = data_read("data/rsa_hsm.json")